geokyr/diploma-thesis/README.md

 cd diploma-thesis
 ```

-Install specific dependency groups based on your needs:
+Install specific dependency groups based on your needs, for example:

 ```bash
 # For dataset generation